 If you're staying less than six months

 If you're coming for less than six months, you're not entitled to free NHS treatment.
-You should make sure you have adequate medical insurance to cover medical costs if you fall ill, and also to cover additional possible costs resulting from illness.
+You should ensure adequate medical insurance to cover medical costs if you fall ill and possible additional costs resulting from illness.

 These can be substantial and include: